osamashehta/osamashehta/README.md

 # Hi there, I'm Osama Shehta! 👋
+**Frontend Developer | Building seamless web experiences with React, Tailwind, and more!**

+---

 ### 🚀 About Me

-I'm a **Frontend Developer** and a graduate of the Faculty of Engineering (2024) with a degree in Computer and Systems Engineering.
-Currently, I'm focused on enhancing my skills in frontend development and building responsive, user-friendly web applications.
+I am a **Frontend Developer** at **Almasader Alraqmia**, a graduate of the Faculty of Engineering (2024) with a Computer and Systems Engineering degree.

 ### 🛠 Skills & Technologies